Discover the seaside Mossel Bay and its surroundings (Part 1)

 If there’s one thing Mossel Bay and it’s surroundings like Groot-Brak, Ruitersbos, Friemersheim, Hartenbos, and even Klein-Brak is not short of, is the abundance of eateries and coffee breweries.
 And boy, did we have a feast of selections.

 Get a bomo experience for dinner with traditional African foods prepared on the open fire at Hotel Portao Diaz in D’Almeida.
-From pap, meat, sweet corn, roostebrood, chicken feet, ect to live entertainment such as gumboot dancing, singing and drumming, you in for quite an African treat.
+From pap, meat, sweet corn, rooster brood, chicken feet, etc to live entertainment such as gumboot dancing, singing and drumming, you in for quite an African treat.
 If you looking for a real authentic experience in the area such as guided tours, speak with Tertius for more information.

 Feel like a drive to Klein-Brak to stare at the Outeniqua Mountains?
 Pay a visit to Bellevue restaurant at Botlierskop Game Reserve which originally was The Bellevue School.
 It’s now a beautiful and eco-friendly establishment with a very trendy atmosphere.
 The menu comprises of sumptuous items from pizza, meat and curry dishes to sandwiches and kid meals.
 The butter-chicken curry is insanely good while you have an ostrich gazing in the background.
 Nothing like a luxury safari dining experience and, it’s child-friendly.

-Family friendly restaurants is what we like and Visgraat in Groot-Brak has exquisite views of Glentana beach.
-Other than the beach landscapes is the stunning food!
+Family-friendly restaurants are what we like and Visgraat in Groot-Brak has exquisite views of Glentana beach.
+Other than the beach landscapes is stunning food!
 I say stunning because we were basically in a food coma from the starters already; being the calamari stripes.
 Try their Lamb shank with mash potato as your main and work your way to malva pudding and custard for dessert.
-You’ll be full till the next day!
+You’ll be full until the next day!

 One of the many seafood places in Mossel Bay and the best I’ve had is Sea Gypsy on Quay 4 situated right on the harbour; overlooking the entire ocean.
 The aroma of seafood could be smelt even before parking your car so you’ll certainly be drawn in.
 Sit outside, stare out at sea and have their deliciously fishy calamari burger!
 If you have any space left, I suggest you have a hot mud pudding with ice cream.
 You bound to add a few kilos.